 Welcome to NewWay Accounting!
 Explore our resources for small businesses and entrepreneurs to help you maximize your profit and amplify your tax savings!

-Did you know that approximately 93% of small business owners overpaid on their taxes over the past 12 years, based on a survey conducted for Forbes?
+Did you know that approximately 93% of small business owners overpaid on their taxes over the past 12 years, based on a survey conducted for Forbes a few years ago?
 93%!!

 Being a small business owner, freelancer, or independent contractor is hard enough – but it’s even harder and more expensive when you’re paying more than you should be to Uncle Sam.
 Now, you certainly aren’t expected to be a tax expert (you’re running a business after all) but it’s good to know some of the more popular tax saving strategies.

 Below are the top 6 tax deductions for your small business.

 Many small business owners operate out of a home office.
 A portion of personal home expenses are deductible as a business expense if a portion of your home is used regularly and exclusively as your principal place of business.
 The deduction includes both direct costs (e.g., painting a home office) and indirect costs (e.g., the percentage of rent or mortgage interest and real estate taxes that reflect the percentage of business use of the residence).
 Get all the details here!